GSA/automate.fedramp.gov/content/documentation/poam/3-working-with-oscal-files.md

 FedRAMP currently requires CSPs to deliver their POA&M, system inventory, and raw scanner tool output each month.
 OSCAL enables the delivery of POA&M and inventory without delivering the linked SSP.

-In this instance, the OSCAL allows the import-ssp syntax to be omitted; however, FedRAMP still requires the system-id content containing the system\'s FedRAMP-assigned unique identifier.
+In this instance, the OSCAL allows the import-ssp syntax to be omitted; however, FedRAMP still requires the system-id content containing the system's FedRAMP-assigned unique identifier.

 All SSP inventory-item assemblies must be duplicated into the POA&M local-definitions assembly.
-Any SSP component cited by an inventory-item must also be duplicated to the POA&M\'s local-definitions assembly.
+Any SSP component cited by an inventory-item must also be duplicated to the POA&M's local-definitions assembly.

 Finally, any SSP component referenced by POA&M data must be duplicated, whether it is referenced by an inventory-item or not.